atinm/spotify-filter/README.md

-Export the `SPOTIFY_ID` and `SPOTIFY_SECRET` environment variables set to the client id and secret you created above at application registration make them available to the program.
+Export the `SPOTIFY_ID` and `SPOTIFY_SECRET` environment variables set to the client id and secret you created above at application registration make them available to the program (or you can use the configration file `config.json` to save these as described under the Configuration section):

     go get github.com/atinm/spotify-filter
     go build